 - Regarding depth, a lap pool for occasional or amateur swimmers should be around 1.4 metres deep, while 1.8 metres are recommended for professional users.

-As recommended by the FINA, water temperature for a lap, warm-up or training pool should be between 25 and 28 ºC, the latter being the most adequate.
+As recommended by World Aquatics, water temperature for a lap, warm-up or training pool should be between 25 and 28 ºC, the latter being the most adequate.
 This value helps swimmers perform their training and rehabilitation sessions, facilitating improved circulation and preventing heart disease.

 The right temperature for leisure pools